top of page

 Biography

-Divine Southgate-Smith is a Togolese-British transdisciplinary artist and poet based in London.
-Her medium non-specific practice explores archival poetics and material memory as frameworks for reimagining how we record, remember, and relate to time.
-Her research examines the contemporary impact of institutional archives on the Black imaginary, drawing on Black Indigenous perspectives and weaving together historical, personal, and folkloric narratives.
+Divine Southgate-Smith is a Togolese-British transdisciplinary artist and poet.
+Her practice explores archival poetics and material memory to reimage how we record, remember, and relate to time.
+Through research-led inquiry, she examines the role of cultural memory in shaping imagination by considering the impact of institutional archives on the Black imaginary.

-Speculation is central to her approach.
-Through the reordering of archival and ethnographic materials, Southgate-Smith creates works that move fluidly between intimate storytelling and historical reworking.
-She treats the archive not as a static repository, but as a temporal instrument—an active site that generates Afro-diasporic counter-memories and envisions futures rooted in ancestral knowledge.
-Her practice frequently engages with space-time compression, non-linear temporalities, and the role of cultural memory in shaping our imagination.
+Speculation operates as a central method within her practice, enabling the reordering of archival and ethnographic materials to produce works that move fluidly between intimate storytelling and historical reworking.
+She approaches the archive not as a static repository but as a “temporal instrument,” an active site for generating Afro-diasporic counter-memories and envisioning futures rooted in Indigenous African knowledge systems.
+Her work persistently asks how we might imagine better futures if we do not fully know or cannot access our pasts.

 Divine Southgate-Smith's solo exhibition, NAVIGATOR, opened at NiCOLETTi, London, in 2025, extending her exploration of archival imagery and spatial poetics.
 That same year, her work was acquired by the Sainsbury Centre for Visual Arts, Norwich, where she previously exhibited in Power Plants: Intoxicants, Stimulants & Narcotics, 2024.
 She is currently working with the Living Cultures Collection at the Manchester Museum on 'A Grammar of the Void', 2025–ongoing, a participant-led project that explores continuity, material culture, and storytelling through publication.